- Guide based on suits by Manguwu, most infomation should be transferrable -

 • Holes in tougher spots may require a ladder stitch or help from a capable fursuit repairer

 • Any stains, manually spot clean with laundry detergent by massaging it into the spot until it fades, then clean suit as normal.
-(Other methods may be required)
+(Other methods may be required for more resistant stains)

 Links to useful videos [wip]